We talked to leading experts about how to run Facebook Ads. Here are their top tips, plus examples to show you how to build campaigns like a pro.

 5. Select your objective

-Remember, if you aim to get specific results (like drive traffic, increase engagement, make sales), you’ll be charged per action taken.
-But if you just want to boost visibility (like getting more website visits), you’ll pay based on the number of times your ad appears
+Pro tip: If you aim to get specific results (like driving traffic, increasing engagement, or making sales), you’ll be charged per action taken.
+But if you just want to boost visibility (like getting more website visits), you’ll pay based on the number of times your ad appears.

 objective